marcoceppi/kubernetes.github.io/docs/getting-started-guides/ubuntu/upgrades.md

 # Verify upgrade

-kubectl cluster-info
-Run e2e again
+- `kubectl cluster-info` should return the newer version.
+- It is recommended to rerun a [cluster validation](/docs/getting-started-guides/ubuntu/validation) to ensure that the cluster upgrade has successfully completed.

 ## Rolling back etcd

-At this time rolling back etcd is unsupported
+At this time rolling back etcd is unsupported.

 ## Rolling back Kubernetes

-At this time rolling back Kubernetes is unsupported
+At this time rolling back Kubernetes is unsupported.

-## Following trunk Kubernetes for testing